1200wd/web-coineva/content/crypto-tax-administration-1.rst

     w.scan(scan_gap_limit=1)
     w.info()

-This will setup the wallet, generate keys and download transactions from various bitcoin service providers.
+This will set up the wallet, generate keys and download transactions from various bitcoin service providers.
 The wallet's info() method shows the addresses and transactions.

 .. code-block:: python